vself-project/vself-dao/README.md

 1. (DevOps) vSelf Cloud => hosts vSelf services, delivers vSelf App
 1. (UI/UX) vSelf App => stores personal data and creates user experience

 This is probably the most generic setup for any dApp.
-In the begining operational and tech desicionss are full responsibility of vSelf top level management, but this approach allows us to gradually evolve toward more political decentralization. as it allow us to make this DAO future compatible.
+In the beginning operational and tech desicionss are full responsibility of vSelf top level management, but this approach allows us to gradually evolve toward more political decentralization. as it allow us to make this DAO future compatible.
 We also understand that we have to be fully opensource and open to public scrutinity.

 The other important part which is our adherence to open standarts and guidlines developed by international community of experts.
 That's why we look closely at DID and VC data models, which we use and adapt for our specific use cases.